-Bayern Munich coach Jupp Heynckes recently described the soccer ball as, "along with boots, the most important product in football".
-The 72-year-old is not the only one to herald the humble ball; the German language itself does so, too, with the term 'Spielgerät', commonly used in reference to the ball, translating as 'game equipment'.
+Recently retired Bayern Munich coach Jupp Heynckes recently described the soccer ball as, "along with boots, the most important product in football".
+The 73-year-old is not the only one to herald the humble ball; the German language itself does so, too, with the term 'Spielgerät', commonly used in reference to the ball, translating as 'game equipment'.

-As the above examples show, the soccer ball itself has never been understated, yet the history of the soccer ball has too often been overlooked.
-Accordingly, after delving deep into the archives, allow bundesliga.com to trumpet the fascinating backstory of the famous leather sphere in Germany and in Europe.
+Given its significance, the history of the soccer ball has too often been overlooked.
+With that in mind, allow bundesliga.com to trumpet the fascinating backstory of the famous leather sphere in Germany and in Europe.

-The first football match on German soil took place in Braunschweig (home of second-tier club Eintracht Braunschweig) in October 1874 (as is often the case with these things, though, the date is disputed).
+The first football match on German soil took place in Braunschweig (home of now third-tier club Eintracht Braunschweig) in October 1874 (as is often the case with these things, though, the date is disputed).

 Whether it was at the behest of Koch or another member of the local community is unknown, but a Braunschweig-based company, Dolffs & Helle, began manufacturing soccer balls for the German market around the same time, as the game was exploding in popularity.